momochi000/typewar/README.md

   * opacity 0 with transition (possibly flicker to off)
   * fragment immediately becomes ineffective (collision off) any more?
+#### Consider initializing box2d as part of Crafty's init
+not part of the scene init
 #### Display incorrect characters count typed along with correct characters.
 This needs some sort of design such that it's intuitive as to what's happening.
 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One